Muammar Gaddafi: Consolidating leadership: 1969–1973

 The 12-member central committee of the Free Officers proclaimed themselves the Revolutionary Command Council (RCC), the government of the new republic.
 Lieutenant Gaddafi became RCC chairman, and therefore the de facto head of state, also appointing himself to the rank of colonel and becoming commander-in-chief of the armed forces.
 Jalloud became Prime Minister, while a civilian Council of Ministers headed by Sulaiman Maghribi was founded to implement RCC policy.
 Libya's administrative capital was moved from al-Beida to Tripoli.

 Although theoretically a collegial body operating through consensus building, Gaddafi dominated the RCC.
 Some of the others attempted to constrain what they saw as his excesses.
 Gaddafi remained the government's public face, with the identities of the other RCC members only being publicly revealed on 10 January 1970.
 All young men from (typically rural) working and middle-class backgrounds, none had university degrees; in this way they were distinct from the wealthy, highly educated conservatives who previously governed the country.

 The coup completed, the RCC proceeded with their intentions of consolidating the revolutionary government and modernizing the country.
 They purged monarchists and members of Idris' Senussi clan from Libya's political world and armed forces; Gaddafi believed this elite were opposed to the will of the Libyan people and had to be expunged.
 People's Courts were founded to try various monarchist politicians and journalists, many of whom were imprisoned, although none executed.
 Idris was sentenced to execution in absentia.
 Three months after Gaddafi came to power, the army minister and interior minister, both of whom were from the eastern Barqa region, tried to overthrow him in a failed coup.
 In 1970, Idris' great nephew Ahmed al-Senussi tried to instigate another coup against Gaddafi; the monarchist plot was foiled in August and Ahmed was sentenced to death (commuted in 1988 and pardoned by Gaddafi in 2001).

 In May 1970, the Revolutionary Intellectuals Seminar was held to bring intellectuals in line with the revolution, while that year's Legislative Review and Amendment united secular and religious law codes, introducing sharia into the legal system.
 Ruling by decree, the RCC maintained the monarchy's ban on political parties, in May 1970 banned trade unions, and in 1972 outlawed workers' strikes and suspended newspapers.
 In September 1971, Gaddafi resigned, claiming to be dissatisfied with the pace of reform, but returned to his position within a month.
 In July 1972, amid widespread speculation that Gaddafi had been ousted or jailed by his political opponents, a new 18-man cabinet was formed with only two of them, Jalloud and Abdel Moneim al-Houni, being military men; the rest were civilian technocrats per Gaddafi's insistence.
-In February 1973, Gaddafi resigned again, once more returning the following month.
+In February 1973, Gaddafi resigned again, once more returning the next month.